User Needs

 2. Interviews and Focus Groups

-In-depth interviews and focus groups provide qualitative insights into user needs.
-When designers engage in direct conversations with users, they can delve deeper into their experiences, motivations and pain points.
-These methods allow for open-ended discussions that uncover rich, contextual information about user needs.
+In-depth interviews and focus groups help shed qualitative insights on user needs.
+Whenever designers get into direct conversations with users, they can delve deeper into the latter’s experiences, plus their motivations and pain points.
+These methods permit open-ended discussions that uncover rich, contextual information about users’ needs.

 3. User Observation and Shadowing

-When designers and UX researchers observe users in their natural environments or shadow them as they interact with a product or service, it provides valuable insights into these users’ behaviors, frustrations and needs.
-This method allows designers and others in the design team to understand the context in which users operate and identify pain points or areas for improvement.
+When designers and UX researchers watch users in their natural environments—or shadow them as they’re interacting with a product or service—it gives valuable insights into these users’ behaviors, frustrations and needs.
+This method lets designers and others in the design team get to really understand the context in which users operate and so find pain points or areas for improvement.

 4. Analytics and Data Analysis

-When designers leverage analytics tools and analyze user data, it can offer valuable insights into user behaviors and needs.
-If designers examine user interactions, patterns and engagement metrics, they can identify areas where users may encounter difficulties or unmet needs.
+When designers leverage analytics tools and analyze user data, it can offer up valuable insights into user behaviors and needs.
+If designers look carefully at user interactions, patterns and engagement metrics, they can identify areas where users may encounter difficulties—or unmet needs.

 5. Persona Development

-Personas are fictional representations of target users that encapsulate their characteristics, needs and goals.
-They are extremely valuable tools.
-They’re also an essential part of the design thinking process.
-When designers create personas based soundly on user research, they can develop a deep understanding of their target audience and design solutions that truly meet their specific needs.
+Personas are fictional representations of target users that encapsulate their characteristics, needs and goals—they’re extremely valuable tools.
+They’re an essential part of the design thinking process, too.
+When designers create personas that are based soundly on user research, they can develop a deeper understanding of their target audience—and from there design solutions that truly meet their specific needs.

 Author and Expert in Human-Computer Interaction, Alan Dix explains the importance of personas and how to get them right for design projects: